 A bucket barbecue is neat and simple.
 Painted ones will lose their paint fairly quickly, so we like this £20 galvanised one.
-It has a bit bigger surface area than some too, so it’s better for families.
-If you come across one in the supermarket and it’s under a tenner, though, you’ve not got much to lose!
+It has a bit bigger surface area than some and no paint to peel off.

 We wouldn’t ever use the standard disposable trays.
 Firstly, they make unnecessary waste.
 Secondly, the coals are too shallow to sustain much cooking.
 For a bit of fun, try an Eco Grill.
 It’s basically a log filled with charcoal that you can use for barbecues or to stand a pan or kettle on.
 You’ll need something to stand it on to avoid setting fire to the ground.
 Costs around £12.

 There are lots of portable barbecues to choose from that fold up to avoid mess.
 We’ve tested some VERY bad ones with hinges and handles that break.
 One that we’ve quite liked is this ‘notebook’ version, which folds super-flat and seems reasonably well-made for the money.

 The other good shape is the barrel barbecue, though they’re not as easy to clean out.
 These are made of mostly stainless steel, so no paint to peel off, but they will discolour after use.

 If you’re a big barbecue fan and you’re going to get a lot of use out of your kit, then it pays to buy better.
 Actually, spending more on a well-designed barbecue can encourage you to cook outdoors more.